MatthijsKamstra/haxejs/09expose/example.md

 };
 })(typeof console != "undefined" ? console : {log:function(){}}, typeof window != "undefined" ? window : exports);
 ```

+Huh?

+Let's add it to an html page, like you normally would.
+And let's see how we access this script:

 ```
 <html>